vikas7666277467-sys/demoproject_devops_project_0/README.md

-# DEMO Project — Amazon Linux 2023 Script-Based Setup
+# DEMO Project 0 — Script-Based Setup

-This is the primary setup guide for `demoproject_devops_project2`.
+This is the primary setup guide for `demoproject_devops_project 0`.
 It provisions four Amazon Linux 2023 EC2 instances with Terraform and uses the repository's shell scripts to build a kubeadm Kubernetes cluster, configure Jenkins, deploy a Flask application through CI/CD, and install Prometheus and Grafana.